 The bumps fill with fluid and turn into blisters, or lesions.
 The rash may sting, burn, or itch.
-For some, it can become very painful.
+It can become very painful.

 After a few days, the blisters begin to dry out and form a crust.
-The scabs usually start to fall off in about a week.
+These scabs usually start to fall off in about a week.
 The whole process can take from two to four weeks.
-After the scabs fall off, you may notice subtle color changes on your skin.
-Sometimes, the blisters leave scars.
+After the scabs fall off, subtle color changes may be visible on the skin.
+Sometimes the blisters leave scars.

 Some people experience lingering pain after the rash clears up.
 This is a condition known as postherpetic neuralgia.
-In some cases, this can last several months, though in rare cases the pain remains for years.
+It can last several months, though in rare cases the pain remains for years.

-Other symptoms may include fever, nausea, and diarrhea.
-You can also get shingles around the eye.
-This can be quite painful and can damage your vision.
+Other symptoms include fever, nausea, and diarrhea.
+Shingles can also occur around the eye, which can be quite painful and may result in eye damage.

-If you have symptoms of shingles, see your doctor right away.
-Prompt treatment can cut down on your risk of serious complications.
+For symptoms of shingles, see a healthcare provider right away.
+Prompt treatment can cut down on the risk of serious complications.

-After you recover from chickenpox, the virus remains inactive, or dormant, in your body.
-Your immune system works to keep it inactive.
-Years later, usually when you’re over age 50, the virus can become active again.
+After a person recovers from chickenpox, the virus remains inactive, or dormant, in their body.
+The immune system works to keep it that way.
+Years later, usually when that person is over age 50, the virus can become active again.
 The cause of this isn’t clear, but the result is shingles.

-What if you have never had chickenpox or the vaccine for it?
+What if a person has never had chickenpox or the vaccine for it?